 Before you can continue with your application for this grant, please make sure you read the following Grant Policies and Procedures carefully.
 Indicate that you have read and accept these terms below, and click the 'Proceed to Application' button to continue.

 To better assist your group in planning responses for this application, you may want to reference the Sample Application and required Budget Excel Template before you begin.
-Please note, the application will require that you log in via your University ID.
-If the system times out and requires that you re-log in, you could lose application information and would need to start over.
-We encourage applicants to work on the content of their application in one sitting, or in a separate format to cut and paste content later, to prevent any log out issues and/or loss of applicant information.
+We encourage applicants to work on the content of their application in one sitting, or in a separate format to cut and paste content later, to prevent any loss of applicant information.

 Grant Policies and Procedures

 - The University of Minnesota is committed to the policy that all persons shall have equal access to its programs, facilities, and employment without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.
-Grants will be awarded only to programs that adhere to this policy.
+Grants will not be awarded to programs that do not adhere to this policy.